Vivid Sydney

 - Light Rail: On Fridays from 6pm and weekends from 5pm light rail services will not run between Town Hall and Circular Quay, continue on foot from Town Hall.

 - Ferries: Ferries are always very busy during Vivid Sydney so expect long queues on weekends and consider alternative transport options.
+On drone show nights ferries will not run to or from Pyrmont Bay from 7pm to 7.45pm and from 9pm to 9.45pm while an exclusion zone is in effect.

 - Remember, transport services aren't free during Vivid Sydney so you'll need to use an Opal card or contactless payment card/device when travelling on public transport to and from the event.
 Register your details online at Opal or via the Opal Travel app ahead of time.

 - If you must drive plan ahead as many car parks will not be accessible when road closures are in place.
+Details available at the Vivid Sydney managed car parks page here.

 Stay connected